 Aim of the course

-For all ECE 4th year student to complete a engineering design project.
-The project is to demonstrate the student's ability to:
+All ECE 4th year students shall complete a engineering design project.
+The project is to demonstrate the student’s ability to:

 - assess a problem and define it in engineering terms;